feophan/tenguesta_ngoldorinwa/docs/morph/vfa.md

 Aorist stem is formed from a verb stem with either a short- or zero-grade ablaut:

-+ **zero-grade**: formative and long verbs in aorist and future;
++ **zero-grade**: formative and long verbs in aorist and future, other conjugations in all tenses;
-+ **short-grade**: basic verbs, a-verbs, u-verbs, causative verbs, derivative verbs in all tenses, formative and long verbs in preterite.
++ **short-grade**: formative and long verbs in preterite.

+!!! note "Reminder"
+	Derivative and causative conjugations have **only zero-grade** stem (&rarr;@@).

+	The u-verbs don't have a short-grade ablaut.

+	Basic and a-verbs use short-grade ablaut only in **derivational morphology**, but not as a part of tense conjugation.

 ### Thematic and Athematic Aorists